The Morning After (1986 film): Plot

 Alex returns to Bobby's apartment to clean the evidence and obtain the murder weapon.
 While leaving, she is met by Turner, returning the pocketbook she left in his car; he claims to have tracked her to the area using a matchbook with Bobby's studio address on it.
 Alex reluctantly agrees to invite Turner into her apartment, where the two have a makeshift Thanksgiving dinner.
 The evening ends with Alex drunkenly stumbling into bed, after which Turner leaves.

 In the morning, Alex awakens to find Bobby's dead body in her shower, causing her to flee her apartment.
 She is met by Turner, who is returning to check on her.
 Suffering withdrawals, Turner brings Alex to a convenience store to purchase beer, and she confesses to him the events that occurred the day before.
-Believing Alex killed Bobby, Turner urges her to contact the authorities, but she fears she will not be believed based on a domestic assault conviction in which she stabbed Jackie with a paring knife while intoxicated.
+Believing Alex killed Bobby, Turner urges her to contact the authorities, but she fears she will not be believed based on a domestic assault conviction in which she stabbed her ex-husband with a paring knife while intoxicated.

 Alex visits her friend Frankie, a drag queen, to obtain clothing to disguise herself.
 Turner subsequently confronts Alex, informing her that he searched her apartment but found no sign of Bobby's body, and believes that she may have been framed.
-Meanwhile, police investigating Bobby's murder visit Jackie's salon to question him about Alex's whereabouts.
+Meanwhile, police investigating Bobby's murder visit Jacky's salon to question him about Alex's whereabouts.
 Alex spends the night at Turner's home, and the two have sex.
 In the morning, Alex is dismayed to find newspaper articles detailing her disappearance and suspicion in Bobby's murder.
-She visits her lawyer, Mr. Hurley, who is overseeing her divorce case from Jackie.
+She visits her lawyer, Mr. Hurley, who is overseeing her divorce case from Jacky.
 Meanwhile, Turner interviews Bobby's neighbor, who tells him she witnessed Alex raving in a drunken state the night of Bobby's murder.
-Alex arrives at Jackie's salon, and he agrees to style her hair in attempt to further conceal her identity.
+Alex arrives at Jacky's salon, and he agrees to style her hair in attempt to further conceal her identity.

-Alex stays at Jackie's salon while he attends a dinner with his new lover, socialite Isabel Harding, and is startled when Turner appears there.
-Jackie returns with Isabel and renders Turner unconscious by bludgeoning him with a vase.
-It is revealed that Isabel murdered Bobby, who had been blackmailing her with lascivious photographs, and Jackie framed Alex for the crime to protect her.
-Jackie attempts to drown Alex in a bathtub to silence her, while a remorseful Isabel looks on.
-However, police arrive before he can carry out Alex's murder.
-Isabel turns on Jackie, telling police he is the one who murdered Bobby.
+Alex stays at Jacky's salon while he attends a dinner with his new lover, socialite Isabel Harding, and is startled when Turner appears there.
+Jacky returns with Isabel and renders Turner unconscious by bludgeoning him with a vase.
+It is revealed that Isabel murdered Bobby, who had been blackmailing her with lascivious photographs, and Jacky framed Alex for the crime to protect her.
+Jacky attempts to drown Alex in a bathtub to silence her, while a remorseful Isabel looks on.
+However, Turner comes to and he shoots and wounds Jacky before losing consciousness again, thereby saving Alex.
+Police arrive and Isabel turns on Jacky, telling police he is the one who murdered Bobby.
 Later, Alex visits Turner while he recovers in the hospital, and tells him she has not had a drink in two days.
 Turner reveals to Alex that he too is a recovering alcoholic.
+When Turner asks Alex to leave, she initially complies, before returning to his bedside and declaring that he makes her happy.